Barefoot Doctors Program 2025

 Details

-To date, FLC has trained and equipped 136 Barefoot Doctor medical practitioners.
-100 are still actively providing medical health care to their communities.
-Each graduating class consists of approximately 25 students who remain in the program for three years, and train in eight week segments for each of the three years.
-The most recent group of students began in 2014 and graduated in 2016.
-In 2017 we may conduct a refresher course in Burma, and begin with a new class of trainees in 2018.
+To date, FLC has trained and equipped over 150 Barefoot Doctor medical practitioners.
+Most are still actively providing medical health care to their communities.
+Each graduating class consists of approximately 25 students who remain in the program for three years, and train in five-week segments for each of the three years.
+The most recent group of students began in 2024 and graduate in 2026.

-The trainees learn pre- and post-natal care, baby delivery, wound treatment, instructing others with basic hygiene, detecting common diseases in the region (dysentery, malaria, and TB), safe administration of medications, and more.
+The trainees learn pre- and post-natal care, baby delivery, wound treatment, instructing others with basic hygiene, detecting common diseases in the region (dysentery, malaria, and TB), safe administration of medications, dental care and extraction, and much more.
 Overall, the program places a strong emphasis on preventing diseases and strengthening community health.